chainapsis/ewallet/documentation/key_share_node.md

 sudo netfilter-persistent save
 ```

-Now, the rules will be automatically applied after reboot.
+With this configuration, the iptables rules you set will be automatically
+applied even after future (unexpected) reboots.

 #### 4. Verify rules